Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: New counterexamples to Ruas’ conjecture

-\begin{remark} Note that in Lemma \rm{\ref{slice1}} \textit{we can construct examples of quasihomogeneous map germs with $\mu_{m,2}$-minimal tranversal slice such that the weights are equal or not.
+\begin{remark} Note that in Lemma \rm{\ref{slice1}} \textit{we can construct examples of quasihomogeneous map germs with $\mu_{m,2}$-minimal transversal slice, in which the weights may be equal or distinct.
 For example, consider the cross-cap map $f(x,y)=(x,y^2,xy).$ We have that $f$ is a finitely determined, homogeneous, corank 1 map germ with $\mu_{2,2}$-minimal transverse slice.
-On the other hand, consider the map germ $g(x,y)=(x,y^2,y^3+x^4y),$ the $S_3$ singularity in Mond's list} \rm{\cite[\textit{p.} 378]{[8]}}. \textit{This is a finitely determined, quasihomogeneous, corank 1 map germ with $w_1=1$ and $w_2=2,$ whose transverse slice of $g$ is $\mu_{2,2}$-minimal.} \end{remark}
+On the other hand, consider the map germ $g(x,y)=(x,y^2,y^3+x^4y),$ the $S_3$ singularity in Mond's list} \rm{\cite[\textit{p.} 378]{[8]}}. \textit{This is a finitely determined, quasihomogeneous, corank 1 map germ with $w_1=1$ and $w_2=2,$ whose transverse slice is $\mu_{2,2}$-minimal.} \end{remark}

 \begin{lemma} Let $f:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ be a finitely determined, quasihomogeneous, corank 1 map germ.
 Write $f$ in quasihomogeneous form of type $(w_1,d_2,d_3;w_1,w_2)$ with $d_2\le d_3,$ as in \rm{\cite[\textit{Lemma} 2.11]{normalform}}. \textit{Suppose that $w_1> d_2$.
 If the transverse slice $\gamma$ of $f$ is $\mu_{m,2}$-minimal, then:}\\